Skip to main content

 Image

-It's true that most activities onboard a cruise ship are free; however, you may find yourself having to pay extra for some of the newer thrills, like the first-ever roller coaster at sea, BOLT, onboard Carnival Excel Class ships.
+Most activities onboard a cruise ship are indeed free; however, you may find yourself having to pay extra for some of the newer thrills, like the first-ever roller coaster at sea, BOLT, onboard Carnival Excel Class ships.
 If you want to ride a roller coaster in the middle of the ocean, be prepared to pay $15 per person, per ride.

 On Quantum Class ships, the North Star is included in the price of your cruise during port days, but if you want to go up while in port, there is a nominal fee of $30 per person.